Joseph G. Allen: Author

+Service

-Allen is a member of the Scientific and Medical Editorial Review Panel of the American Lung Association.
+Allen is a member of the Scientific and Medical Editorial Review Panel of the American Lung Association, Associate Editor for the Journal of Exposure Science and Environmental Epidemiology, and Editor for the journal Indoor Environments.

 Covid-19

 Allen served on The Lancet Covid-19 Commission and was Chair of The Lancet Covid-19 Commission Task Force on Safe Work, Safe School, and Safe Travel.
-He served on Harvard's Coronavirus Advisory and Governor Charlie Baker's (MA) Medical Advisory Board, and was an advisor to The White House Covid-19 Response Team.
+He served on Harvard's Coronavirus Advisory and Governor Charlie Baker's (MA) Medical Advisory Board and was an advisor to The White House Covid-19 Response Team.
 During the COVID-19 pandemic, much of his public work concerned the role of building factors in public health, especially in the context of schools and the workforce returning to office spaces after an extended period of remote working during the pandemic.
-He publicized these considerations through op-eds in major publications, as well as with appearances on television news programs, and often used these platforms to correct misinformation surrounding transmission of the virus on surfaces and in the air.
+He publicized these considerations through over 60 op-eds in major publications, as well as with appearances on television news programs, and often used these platforms to correct misinformation surrounding transmission of the virus on surfaces and in the air.
+60 Minutes featured his work in a segment titled, The Air We Breathe.

-Through the Healthy Buildings program at Harvard, Allen was involved in propagating research on airborne transmission of COVID-19, collaborating with aerosol researchers including Linsey Marr, Donald Milton, and Lidia Morawska to incorporate the results of their research into public policy proposals on building design and operation.

 Climate Change

 Allen studies the role that buildings play in climate change and strategies to off-set building-related emissions.
 He has published several articles on the climate and health co-benefits of energy-efficiency measures in buildings.
 He authored an article in Harvard Business Review titled, "Designing buildings that are both well-ventilated and green," that provides recommendations for how to achieve a healthy building that is also energy-efficient.
+Allen is a faculty member with the Norman Foster Institute's Programme on Sustainable Cities.

+Healthy Buildings

+Allen created Harvard's 'The 9 Foundations of a Healthy Building', a report that synthesized the scientific research on factors that lead to better health indoors.
+He keynoted the first ever White House Summit on Indoor Air Quality.
+JPMC tapped him to advise on healthy building strategies for their new headquarters at 270 Park Avenue in NYC.
+Allen holds a patent for "Intelligent Building Monitoring" and H.E.A.A.L., which is a system and algorithm for analyzing real-time data from indoor air quality sensors that bins data and scores building health performance into: Health-Optimized, Excellent, Action, Alert, Limit.